comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - **Profile Tags**: Likely a premium feature where the user can ask for profiling tags in the prompt.
 Currently the only way to profile is through the flag 'type', tagging will help the moderators get a better understanding of what type of posts the user frequently posts about.
 The tags should be recorded in another step of the chain-of-responsibility, likely in the metrics table.
 (Doesn't rely on wpForo)

 - **Custom Prompt per Forum**: Likely a premium feature.
 Set the prompt based on the forum id from the post.
-Adds feature bloat and global prompt is likely to be enough for most use cases.
+Adds feature bloat.
+The global prompt is likely to be enough for most use cases.
 Should be done separately in a premium plugin where the prompt is set along the chain-of-responsibility, with a small change to the main base plugin file.
 (Adds maintenance complexity)
 ## Support

 For support and bug reports, please create an issue, or create a pull request, or best contact @colaiasq or "Imre" on the official telegram group https://t.me/wpforo_ai.